Sutikshan/es-bits/modules/README.md

 2. Import properties (with same or with alias name)
 ```
+// Following is example of object destructuring, reading from whole Module object
+// which otherwise get imported as given in step 3 below.
+Refer Object Destructuring
 import { add, tangent, default as calculatorDefault } from "./calculator.js";
 ```